jared-g-gibson/startup/notes.md

 Here is the start of my notes.

-I learned about the basics of Git and how to use it. git add . - Adds all of the files that have any changes to the stage. git commit -m "" - Commits staged changes to be pushed. git push - Pushes local changes to github branch.
+I learned about the basics of Git and how to use it.\b git add . - Adds all of the files that have any changes to the stage.\n git commit -m "" - Commits staged changes to be pushed.\n git push - Pushes local changes to github branch.

 I also learned that markdown allows for flexibility when writing things for the github readme.